alonegmz1/gravesoft.dev/docs/in-place_repair_upgrade.md

         x64 means 64 Bit, x86 means 32 Bit
     -   To check the installed Windows Language, open Powershell as admin and enter,
         `dism /english /online /get-intl | find /i "Default system UI language"`
     -   Note: If you are running the Enterprise LTSC edition, you will need to download that edition's ISO file.
-Don't download Evaluation version, that can't be activated.
+Don't download the Evaluation version, that can't be activated.
 -   Right-click on the downloaded ISO file, Open With > Windows Explorer
 -   A new DVD drive will appear in Windows Explorer, which means the installation image has been mounted successfully.
 <details>